Sombrero: 18th Century

-By the 18th century, we have more evidence regarding the clothing of horsemen in the country.
-Eighteenth-century iconography shows a wide variety of hats of different styles.
-All were small, with wide but short brims.
-As can be seen, they varied in the rigidity of the brim, some appearing to be flexible and drooping, while others were more stiff.
-The shape of the crown also varied; all were low, but some were flat and others rounded.
-They came in various colors, but light colors, such as white and gray, predominated.
-As for their decorations, the only notable feature was a small ribbon or band around the crown.
-Regarding the materials, it is difficult to know precisely, given the lack of information, but it can be inferred that some were made of palm fiber and others of finer materials such as felt.
-Due to this lack of more detailed information, the names of each of these 18th-century hat styles are unknown.
+Eighteenth-century images of clothing show a wide variety of hat styles.
+All were small, with brims of moderate width.
+The rigidity of the brim varied; some appearing to be flexible and drooping, while others seem stiff.
+Crowns also varied; all were low, but they could be either flat or rounded.
+Light colors, such as white and gray, predominated.
+The only decorative feature was a small ribbon or band around the crown.
+There is little information regarding materials, but it is inferred that some were made of palm fiber and others of finer materials such as felt.